Industrial Organizational Psychologist

 - Patience: Industrial organizational psychologists must demonstrate patience, because conducting research and implementing may take a long time.

 - Problem-solving skills: Industrial organizational psychologists need problem-solving skills to collect information, design research, and evaluate programs in the workplace.

-The average pay for industrial organizational psychologists in the United States is $87,100.
+The average pay for industrial organizational psychologists in the United States is $97,260 as of May 2018.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.